-Management use the sensitivity analyses to assess the impact of a range of potential events of differing levels of severity on the capital and/or liquidity positions of the Company and to ensure that the Company has a sufficient range of plausible management actions that could be executed in a timely manner to mitigate the potential impacts.
+Management use the sensitivity analyses to assess a range of potential single factor standalone impacts of differing levels of severity on the capital and liquidity positions of the Company and to ensure that the Company has a sufficient range of plausible management actions that could be executed in a timely manner to mitigate the potential impacts.

 The SCR is the primary basis used by the Company to measure and assess its risks.
-The sensitivity analysis performed by the Company therefore includes consideration of the sensitivity of its SCR cover ratio to a range of economic assumptions.
+The sensitivity analysis performed by the Company includes consideration of the sensitivity of its SCR cover ratio to a range of economic assumptions.
 For the Company, this includes consideration of impacts from changes in interest rates and changes in reinsurer ratings.
-The results of these analyses demonstrate, after consideration of any management actions that may be required to restore surplus in extreme scenarios, the Company retains a Solvency II surplus.
-This limited impact is primarily driven by the asset holdings which are predominately cash and UK gilts and the extensive reinsurance arrangements in place.
+The results of these analyses demonstrate that, after consideration of any management actions that may be required to restore surplus in extreme scenarios, the Company retains a SII surplus.
+This limited impact is primarily driven by the asset holdings, which are predominately Government Bonds and Collective Investment Undertakings with holdings in liquid funds and the extensive reinsurance arrangements in place.